laurelherting/lmh-headspace/AWS/examTips.md

   * has Target Groups

 ### AWS Security Whitepaper
-* Key Pairs
+* Use Key Pairs to:
-	* SSH in to EC2 instances
+	* connect SSH EC2 instances
-	* CloudFront creation of signed URLs
+	* create signed URLs w/ CloudFront

-* X.509 Certificates
+* Use X.509 Certificate (PKI) to:
+  * public key infrastructure - PKI
 	* Digitally sign SOAP requests to AWS APIs
-	* SSL server certs for HTTPS
+	* Use SSL server cert w/ LB to support HTTPS

 * If credentials are lost/forgotten, they cannot be recovered/re-downloaded
-	* Have to create new
+	* have to create new

 * AWS Supports multiple concurrant keys so you can swap regularly